christopher-gomez/twitter-bot-manager/README.md

 ## About The Project

 This Node package is a small but powerful tool to bypass the lengthy Twitter bot setup stage and get straight to defining your bot actions.
-While some initial setup is still required, this package handles the network and bot lifecycle management.
+While some initial setup is still required, this package aims to abstract away the network and bot lifecycle management.

 ### Built With